SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 # Contributing to the Internship List
-Thank you for your interest in contributing to the Pitt CSC internship list!
+Thank you for your interest in contributing to the Pitt CSC and Simplify internship list!

 Below, you'll find the guidelines for our repository.
 If you have any questions, please create an [issue](https://github.com/pittcsc/Summer2024-Internships/issues/new) here.